OWI Causing Death

 OWI causing death is a felony charge, and sentencing is enhanced beyond normal OWI standards.
 The penalties upon conviction may include up to 15 years in prison and up to $10,000 in fines.
 If you are involved in a fatal accident, and your blood alcohol concentration is 0.17% or higher, you may face even greater penalties.

-Reckless Driving Causing Death
+Reckless Driving Causing Death in Michigan

 In addition to manslaughter and second-degree murder charges, an OWI causing death charge may be further complicated by a reckless driving charge.
 The Michigan Vehicle Code defines reckless driving as operating a vehicle while willfully disregarding the safety of others.
 On its own, reckless driving is a misdemeanor, but reckless driving causing death is a felony.
 An OWI reckless driving causing death is an even more serious charge.